AIEPlatform/AIEPlatform/README.md

 Make sure that you have `pm2` installed.
 Run `./production.sh`.

-## Instructions on installing external software
+## Instructions on installing/using external software

+### Get the connection string to use Replication set in MongoDB Atlas
+When you sign up and get a MongoDB instance at https://www.mongodb.com/cloud/atlas/register (Free tier available).
+When getting the connection string, please choose Node version to be 2.0.14 or ealier.

 ### Install MongoDB and Set up Replication
 #### Installation (Use Ubuntu 22.04 LTS as an example)